stronnag/mwptools/docs/manual/docs/Mission-Elevation-Plot-and-Terrain-Analysis.md

 ## Datum

 Digital elevation services can use the WGS84 Ellipsoid or "sea level"; survey maps typically use AMSL (Above Mean Sea Level); GPS can report either or both of WGS Ellipsoid and above MSL (mean sea level).
+INAV and mwp both use AMSL.

 * mwp currently uses locally (and transparently) hosted [Mapzen DEM](https://registry.opendata.aws/terrain-tiles/) DEMs to obtain elevations.
 The user should apply a suitable margin.
 * {{ inav }} firmware uses the GPS' AMSL value, so {{ inav }} and {{ mwp }} are consistent on this.